Find a Part Now

 Luxury car

-The term is relative and partially subjective, reflecting both objective qualities of a car, as well as the projected and perceived image of the car marque.
-Luxury brands rank above premium brands, though there is no clear demarcation between the two.
+The term is relative and partially subjective, reflecting both objective qualities of a car, as well as the projected and perceived image of the vehicle marque.
+Luxury brands rank above premium brands, though there is no clear distinction between the two.

-Traditionally, most luxury cars were large vehicles, though smaller sports-oriented models were always produced.
-"Compact" luxury vehicles such as hatchbacks, and off-road capable sport utility vehicles, are more recent expansions of luxury qualities in various cars.
+Traditionally, most luxury cars were large vehicles, though smaller sports-oriented models were produced.
+"Compact" luxury vehicles such as hatchbacks and off-road capable sport utility vehicles are more recent expansions of luxury qualities in various cars.

 Classification standards